-Table 8-1 (continued) Pseudo Op-Codes Pseudo-Op Description .livereg int_bitmask fp_bitma Affects the next jump instruction even if it is not the successive instruction.
+Pseudo-Op Description .livereg int_bitmask fp_bitmask Affects the next jump instruction even if it is not the successive instruction.
 For use by compilers.
 The .livereg directive may come before any of the following instructions: JAL, JR, and SYSCALL.
 By default, external J instructions and JR instructions through a register other than \$ra , are treated as external calls; that is; all registers are assumed live.
 The directive .livereg cannot appear before an external J (it will affect the next JR, JAL, or SYSCALL instead of the J instruction). .livereg may appear before a JR instruction through a register other than \$ra .
 The directive can't be used before a BREAK instruction.
 For BREAK instructions, the assembler also assumes all registers are live. .livereg notes to the assembler which registers are live before a jump, in order to avoid unsafe optimizations by the reorganizer.
 The directive .livereg takes two arguments, int_bitmask , and fp_bitmask , which are 32 bit bitmasks with a bit turned on for each register that is live before a jump.
-The most significant bit corresponds to register \$0 (which is opposite to that used in other assembly directives, .mask , .fmask).
+The most significant bit corresponds to register \$0 (which is opposite to that used in other assembly directives, .mask, .fmask ).
 The first bitmap indicates live integer registers and the second indicates live FPs.

-Pseudo-Op Description .loc file_number line_number Specifies the source file and the line within that file that corresponds to the assembly instructions that follow.
+(32-bit only) .loc file_number line_number [column] Specifies the source file and the line within that file that corresponds to the assembly instructions that follow.
 For use by compilers.
 The assembler ignores the file number when this directive appears in the assembly source file.
-Then, the assembler assumes that the directive refers to the most recent file directive.
-When a .loc directive appears in the binary assembly language .G file, the file number is a dense number pointing at a file symbol in the symbol table .T file.
-For more information about .G and .T files, see the MIPSpro Compiling, Debugging and Performance Tuning Guide. .mask mask, offset Sets a mask with a bit turned on for each general purpose register that the current routine saved.
+Then, the assembler assumes that the directive refers to the most recent .file directive.
+The 64-bit and N32 assembler also supports an optional value that specifies the column number.

+Pseudo-Op Description .mask mask, offset Sets a mask with a bit turned on for each general purpose register that the current routine saved.
 For use by compilers.
-Bit one corresponds to register \$1.
+Bit one corresponds to register $\$1$ .
 The offset is the distance in bytes from the virtual frame pointer where the registers are saved.
 The assembler saves higher register numbers closer to the virtual frame pointer.
 Space should be allocated for those registers appearing in the mask.
-If bit zero is set it is assumed that space is allocated for all 31 registers regardless of whether they appear in the mask. .noalias reg1, reg2 Register1 and register2, when used as indexed registers to memory will never point to the same memory.
+If bit zero is set it is assumed that space is allocated for all $\$1$ registers regardless of whether they appear in the mask. nada Tells the assembler to put in an instruction that has no effect on the machine state.
+It has the same effect as nop (described below), but it produces more efficient code on an R8000.
+(64-bit and N32 only) .noalias reg1, reg2 Register1 and register2, when used as indexed registers to memory will never point to the same memory.
 The assembler will use this as a hint to make more liberal assumptions about resource dependency in the program.
-To disable this assumption, see .alias .
-(32-bit only.)
+To disable this assumption, see . alias .
+(32-bit only.) nop Tells the assembler to put in an instruction that has no effect on the machine state.
+While several instructions cause no-operation, the assembler only considers the ones generated by the nop directive to be wait instructions.
+This directive puts an explicit delay in the instruction stream.
+Note: Unless you use ".set noreorder", the reorganizer may eliminate unnecessary "nop" instructions.